Changes to Medicaid

 Appeals

 All enrollees have the right to appeal adverse actions through a Fair Hearing in accordance with federal Medicaid regulations.
-The formal notice you will receive a Notice of Adverse Action and includes instructions for appealing.
+The formal notice you will receive is a Notice of Adverse Action and includes instructions for appealing.
 For more information, please visit the Office of Administrative Hearings webpage.